muhrifai7/simple_express_crud/readme.md

 ## Api spec
 ## Deployment to heroku
 ## Also support run or deploy use Docker-Compose
-* just change host in  db.jonfig with container name with express-potgres
+* just change host name in db.jonfig with container name or express-potgres

 # API Spec